Exercise and Rehabilitation (EXSS3027)

 The aim of this unit is to investigate the strategic application of the principles of exercise prescription to target specific prevention and rehabilitation goals.
-The unit explores the pathophysiological basis of exercise limitations across a range of musculoskeletal injuries including the ankle, knee and shoulder, chronic lower back pain, osteoarthritis, osteoporosis, joint replacement and other chronic diseases, such as peripheral arterial disease.
+The unit explores the pathophysiological basis of exercise limitations across a range of musculoskeletal injuries including the ankle, knee and shoulder, chronic lower back pain, osteoarthritis, osteoporosis, and joint replacement..
 The underlying aim of the unit focuses on the application of exercise to rehabilitate functional capacity for patients who suffer from such conditions.
 The principles of exercise prescription include examining scientific evidence for the safety and efficacy of numerous exercise modalities to help establish core stability; re-establish neuromuscular control; restore full range of motion; restore or increase muscular strength, endurance, and power; and maintain cardio-respiratory fitness.

 Our courses that offer this unit of study

 1x2-hr lecture/wk and 1x2-hr practical/wk for 12 weeks

 practical exam 1 (25%), practical exam 2 (25%), end semester exam (50%)

 Faculty/department permission required?